Laser-induced topological phases in monolayer amorphous carbon

 \textit{Driven topological phases.---} We first demonstrate that the circularly polarized laser induces topological edge states through the spectral properties of driven monolayer amorphous carbon in Fig.~\ref{Fig:Polycrystalline}.
 For this, we choose driving parameters such that the system hosts edge modes in both the $0$- and $\pi$-gaps (see orange star in Fig.~\ref{Fig:PhaseDiagramAmorphousGraphene}).
 Before considering an amorphous system, we study (crystalline) graphene.
 We plot the quasienergy spectrum $E_m$ as a function of the eigenvalue index $m$ in Fig.~\ref{Fig:Polycrystalline}(a) for driven graphene, with zoom-ins for the $0$ and $\pi$-gaps.
 We also compute the inverse participation ratio~(IPR) of the eigenstates: ${\rm IPR}(\ket{\psi_m}) = \sum_i\left|\braket{i|\psi_m}\right|^4$ and color-code each eigenstate by its IPR.
 The IPR indicates localization by probing the inverse number of sites occupied by the state $\ket{\psi_m}$, ranging from $0$ for a delocalized state in an infinite system, to $1$ for a fully localized state.
 The IPR thus distinguishes between in-gap `localized' edge states (dark red) and bulk states (yellow to light red) in Fig.~\ref{Fig:Polycrystalline}(a), with the color-code also revealing the gap sizes.
 Next, we compute the LDOS for the states in the $0$- and $\pi$-gaps in Fig.~\ref{Fig:Polycrystalline}(b,c), respectively.
 The LDOS shows that the gap states are localized along the edges, indicating topological origin.
 The presence of drive-induced topological modes in graphene is consistent with previous studies~\cite{Usaj2014,Piskunow2014,MikamiBW2016,McIver2020,MerboldtNP2025}.

 Next, we turn to monolayer amorphous carbon.
 Figure~\ref{Fig:Polycrystalline}(d) and inset I1 surprisingly shows a drive-induced gap opening at $E=0$, just as in graphene, with clearly localized in-gap states.
 The LDOS Fig.~\ref{Fig:Polycrystalline}(e) shows edge localization of this $0$-mode.
 We also observe some localized states in the bulk, which are defect states appearing in amorphous systems and resulting in a finite bulk LDOS, also in the gap.
 For the $\pi$-gap, the IPR reveals only a few localized states, indicating a gap-closing at $\pm \pi$ compared to graphene, due to disorder-induced states.
 The LDOS for the $\pi$-modes in Fig.~\ref{Fig:Polycrystalline}(f) also does not exhibit a clear signature of the edge-localization.
-Thus, the $\pi$-modes are mostly unstable in monolayer amorphous carbon.
+Thus, the $\pi$-modes are mostly unstable in monolayer amorphous carbon, most likely due to a smaller spectral gap protecting them from the bulk states.
 We also discuss this in terms of the stability of the topological invariant in Fig.~\ref{Fig:PhaseDiagramAmorphousGraphene}.
-However, we can still find some parameters for which $\pi$-modes are stable, see one example in the End Matter Fig.~\ref{Fig:SM2-2}.
+However, we can still find some parameters for which $\pi$-modes are stable, see the supplemental material~(SM)~\cite{supp}.
 These results showcase that amorphous materials can be driven into topological phases, with associated edge modes.
 Notably, in terms of monolayer amorphous carbon, this is despite losing both the long-range order and bipartiteness of crystalline graphene.